neverfap-deluxe/nfd-api/content/articles/EDIT--INTRO-what-is-neverfap.md

 ---
-  title: "What Is NeverFap?" # developing self-control with neverfap
+  title: "What Is NeverFap Deluxe?" # developing self-control with neverfap
-  description: "NeverFap is a comprehensive method of overcoming porn addiction.
+  description: "NeverFap Deluxe is a comprehensive porn addiction recovery process.
 It is a system which is designed to teach you self-control in the easiest way possible."
   date: 2019-05-01
   draft: false
   tags: [ "context", "neverfap schedule", "nofap schedule", "porn addiction", "addiction", "awareness", "nofap", "neverfap", "neverfap deluxe", "neverfap basics" ]